chrisgrieser/alfred-bibtex-citation-picker/README.md

 A citation picker and minimalistic reference manager for [Alfred](https://www.alfredapp.com/).
 Uses a BibTeX File and supports various formats like [Pandoc Markdown](https://pandoc.org/MANUAL.html#citation-syntax), [Multi-Markdown](https://fletcher.github.io/MultiMarkdown-6/syntax/citation.html) or [LaTeX](https://www.overleaf.com/learn/latex/Biblatex_citation_styles).

+> __Note__
+> For inclusion in the upcoming Alfred Gallery, this workflow's auto-update feature had to be removed.
+However, the submission process for the upcoming Alfred Gallery takes longer than expected, and until admitted in the Gallery, you have to update the workflow manually by downloading the [latest release at GitHub](https://github.com/chrisgrieser/shimmering-obsidian/releases/latest).

 <img width=60% alt="promo screenshot" src="assets/promo.png">